fafugah1/Covid19-Redshift-Warehouse/README.md

 Make sure you:
 + attach your Redshift credentials
-+ identify the index of the headers of the specific files and attah *IGNOREHEADER ‘INDEX No.’* to the copy command
++ identify the index of the headers of the specific files and attach *IGNOREHEADER ‘INDEX No.’* to the copy command
 + you can run any query of your choice